catamphetamine/react-pages/README.md

           // because the input can't be trusted (could be a hacker). if (message.userAuthenticationToken) {
-            // (make sure `socket.userId` is a `String`) socket.userId = authenticateUserByToken(message.userAuthenticationToken)
+            // (make sure `socket.userId` is a `String`)
+            // The token could be a JWT token (jwt.io)
+            // and `authenticateUserByToken` function could
+            // check the token's authenticity (by verifying its signature)
+            // and then extract `userId` out of the token payload. socket.userId = authenticateUserByToken(message.userAuthenticationToken)

             if (!userConnections[socket.userId]) {